aatluri/DjangoRestAPITemplate/README.md

     - .env.sample : It consists of the environment variables wihch are used in our docker-compose-deploy.yml.
 This file is renamed to .env when deploying.
     - .gitognore : Files that should be ignored by git.
     - .flake8 : We use flake8 for linting.
 This file tells flake8 which files to ignore.
-    - docker-compose-deploy.yml : Dockercompose defines how Docker images should be used to run out development server.
+    - docker-compose-deploy.yml : Dockercompose defines how Docker images should be used to run on our production server.
 This is the docker-compose file that is used for build and deployment in the cloud once its set up.
-    - docker-compose.yml : Dockercompose defines how Docker images should be used to run out development server.
+    - docker-compose.yml : Dockercompose defines how Docker images should be used to run on our development server.
 This is used for build and deployment on the local machine.
     - Dockerfile : The Docker File is just a list of steps that docker uses to build our image.
     - requirements.dev.txt : Mentions all the python dependencies in the dev environment
     - requirements.txt : Mentions all the python dependencies in the prod environment.